 Should I be concerned about FBI background checks?

-If a potential employer wants to run the FBI’s fingerprint check, you usually won’t have anything to worry about.
+If you simply want to run the FBI’s fingerprint check, you usually won’t have anything to worry about.
 If you do have an arrest record, no matter where or when it happened, your employer may give you the chance to explain things before running the check.
 Even if you don’t have a record, though, you may still be concerned about the check.
 Just remember that employers will be seeing dozens of people’s FBI fingerprint background checks at once, so you won’t be unreasonably scrutinized.
 No one’s perfect, after all.

 What’s on an FBI fingerprint background check?